Dannyzen/csh02/week-03/state-machines.md

 Other names:

-- FSA (Finite State Automaton, not Flying Spaghetti Monster)
+- FSA (Finite State Automaton, not Flying Spaghetti Alien)
 - Finite State Machine

 The gist: You can only be in one state at a time, and you have to obey the arrows.